 Whether you’re a beginner baker or pro, you’ll be happy to see that this vanilla sheet cake requires only a handful of super basic baking ingredients.
 Each one serves a purpose and for best results, I don’t recommend making substitutions.

 - Cake Flour: Cake flour produces the softest cake.
-There’s simply no competition.
+There’s simply no competition, but you can certainly make this cake flour substitute if needed.
 Cake flour is sold in the baking aisle with the other flours.
 You can use leftovers in any recipes using cake flour.

 - Sugar & Salt: Sugar sweetens the cake and salt adds flavor.